Fly (dinghy)

-The Fly class is a singlehanded sailing dinghy designed by R. Fillery and later modified by K. Ford.
+The Fly class is a singlehanded sailing dinghy designed by Roger Fillery and later modified by Kenneth Ford.

 It was intended to be built at home, and appears to have been developed as a youth trainer for the British Moth.
 The early boats were built from canvas, although that changed and later boats employed a plywood bottom.
+The modifications to the original design made by Kenneth Ford were mainly a deeper free-board allowing a deeper cockpit with larger roll decks allowing larger children and adults to sail the class.

 It was used as a trainer for the British Moth at the Lea Avon Sailing Club before the club folded in 1971.

-The original club was founded in Leyton and sailed on the river lea.
-It later moved to highams park lake.
+The original club was founded in Leyton and sailed on the River Lea.
+It later moved to Highams Park Lake.
+The club hosted an international event for the class, on the River Lea, during the 1960s.

-The modifications to the original design made by Kenneth Ford were mainly a deeper free-board allowing a deeper cockpit with larger roll decks allowing larger children and adults to sail the class.

-The club did host an international event for the class, on the river Lea during the 60s.